 Peoria’s Tricentennial Tree

 For non-Peorians, the Tricentennial Tree is a wonder that can’t be found in other places.
-The tree, and old Oak on High Street, is over 300 years old.
+The tree, and old Oak on High Street, are over 300 years old.
 It has been around since before the inception of the United States of America.
-The location is ideal, since it’s also located near some of Peoria’s other historical and visually pleasing locations.
-The tree is a beautiful specimen, and one that is great for picture taking.
+The location is ideal since it’s also located near some of Peoria’s other historical and visually pleasing locations.
+The tree is a beautiful specimen and one that is great for picture taking.
 Good luck trying to fit the entire thing in one frame!

 Pontiac’s Old Route 66 History Museum